Links condivisione social

 Referent: Prof. Paola Rossi

-Co-workers: Elisa Roda, Daniela Ratto, Francesca Talpo, Maria Teresa Venuti, Martino Ramieri
+Co-workers: Elisa Roda, Daniela Ratto, Maria Teresa Venuti

 The Laboratory of Neurobiology and Integrated Physiology uses electrophysiological techniques for the in vitro, ex vivo and in vivo study of Central Nervous System preparations, behavioral tests on a preclinical model and immunocytochemical and immunohistochemical techniques.
 A cell culture laboratory is also active.